"I consider my people truly great artists, because each and every family in Zuni is very talented. This is how the Zuni people make a living."

 Jewelry offers Zunis a means to carry with them reminders of their culture and traditions.
-Mosaic work, in particular, whose detail allows for evocative representations of Zuni gods, spirits and other figures of ritual.
-Often, the characters depicted in Zuni jewelry are themselves adorned with turquoise necklaces, bracelets and earrings.
+The detail of mosaic work, in particular, allows for evocative representations of Zuni gods, spirits, and other figures of ritual.
+Often, the characters depicted in Zuni jewelry are themselves adorned with turquoise necklaces, bracelets, and earrings.

 Featured Artist: Leekya Deyuse

-The Zunis are perhaps best known for their fetishes---small stones, naturally shaped like animals and believed to embody spirits, that are carved to further resemble their living forms.
+The Zunis are perhaps best known for their fetishes—small stones, naturally shaped like animals and believed to embody spirits, which are carved to further resemble their living forms.
 When well fed and treated with respect, they can mediate with supernatural beings to endow their owners with the abilities of the animal represented.
-Most fetishes are intended to aid the hunt, heal the sick or protect the wearer, depending on the creature they resemble.
+Most fetishes are intended to aid the hunt, heal the sick, or protect the wearer, depending on the creature they resemble.